STARTUP VALUATION

 Quantitative and qualitative factors

-As mentioned earlier, a major challenge with valuing early-stage companies is the absence of substantial revenue figures, and even if a product is available, it’s typically just a minimum viable product (MVP).
+A major challenge with valuing early-stage companies is the absence of substantial revenue figures, and even if a product is available, it’s typically just a minimum viable product (MVP).
 Most valuation methods depend on revenue and profit projections, but few early-stage startups meet or exceed their initial financial forecasts.
 As a result, traditional quantitative valuation models may not produce accurate results.

 The Berkus Method seeks to address the difficulty of quantifying unquantifiable aspects by employing a blend of qualitative and quantitative factors.
 It calculates valuation based on five key elements:

-1) Valuable business model (base value)
+1) Valuable business model (Business Risk)

-2) Available prototype (reducing technology risks)
+2) Available prototype (Development Risk)

-4) Strategic Relationships (reducing market risks)
+4) Strategic Relationships (Investment Risk)

 Valuation along the key parameters